mcurto/Sliding-window-MM/README.md

    python .\Get_differentiating_regions.py Alignement_file.fasta "Species name" 23 Output_name

 ### Output files
-The script saves two output files
+The script saves two output files:
+1) Fasta alignement with sequences sorted per species
+2) Tab seperated text file where each line is the alignement position and collumnes have information of the sequence motif in the target species and mismatch statistics per species